 Salmon tartare is such a lovely, elegant appetizer with delicate flavors.
 It’s light, pretty healthy & easy to prepare.
-Perfect for date night!
+Perfect for date night and entertaining.

 My husband’s work takes him to Geneva now and then, and more so when we were in London.
 One time when that was in the winter, before we had kids, it seemed only right to tag along and go skiing, as well as explore the city.